Shaadalam9/shuttle-boarding/README.md

 **Data preparation**

-Response data from the participants is available at [Dropbox Link](https://www.dropbox.com/scl/fo/0ghcog8u0254ls1ce7zk0/AF1oNBPmHH7UEnjrLFAXskU?rlkey=8wbp8tv11d0xzfwl4x30frukd&st=zirrh4tc&dl=0).
+Response data from the participants is available at [4TU Research Data](http://doi.org/10.1016/j.apergo.2022.103825).

 ### Filtering of response
 Data from the response is filtered based on the following criteria: